conda/conda/docs/source/intro.rst

     # This is a sample .condarc file

     # channel locations.
 These override conda defaults, i.e., conda will
     # search *only* the channels listed here, in the order given.
-Use "default" to
+Use "defaults" to
     # automatically include all default channels.

     channels:
+      - http://some.custom/channel
       - defaults
-      - http://some.custom/channel

     # Proxy settings
     #  http://[username]:[password]@[server]:[port]